eiffel-community/eiffel-intelligence-frontend/wiki/markdown/add-subscription.md

 ## Authentication
 A list to select authentication type.
-These credentials should be used by Eiffel Intelligence to perform the notification towards an external API or email.
-It is not recommended to
+These credentials should be used by Eiffel Intelligence to perform the HTTP POST notification towards an external API.
 * NO_AUTH: _No Authentication used_
 * BASIC_AUTH: _Username and password will be Base 64 encoded_
 * BASIC_AUTH_JENKINS_CSRF: Jenkins CSRF Protection (crumb), _Username and password will